 Check for added sugar, preservatives, food dyes, just different things that food manufacturers like to sneak in there to make things taste better.
 And, if you’re used to eating that kind of stuff – spoiler alert: your taste will change the less often you eat junk food.

 Examples of making small substitutions that can help you lose weight while breastfeeding:

 - Remove one soda a day.
 If you’re a big soda drinker, then replace one soda with sparkling water.
 Buy sparkling water with ONLY the fruit essence, no added sugar or sweetener.

 - Substitute white bread for whole-grain bread.
 If you typically eat white bread for your sandwiches, then substitute that for whole-grain bread.
 My family eats Ezekiel bread or Dave’s Killer Bread.

 2. Shop Smart

-One of the reasons why I created my L.E.A.N.
-Mamas program is because I hear from a lot of moms that they can’t afford to eat healthily.
+One of the reasons why I created my Postpartum Weight Loss Program for Breastfeeding Moms is because I hear from a lot of moms that they can’t afford to eat healthily.
 Shop sales!